Family safeguarding

 The Family Safeguarding Model brings together a team of social workers and adult practitioners who work together as one team with a family to offer help and support for a range of problems they might be experiencing, helping them identify their strengths and supporting them to make lasting, positive change.

-Together, we combine our knowledge and expertise to assess the needs of the whole family, providing services and support to meet those needs.
+Together, we use our combined knowledge and expertise to assess the needs of the whole family, providing tailored services and support.

 By working in this way, we can best help parents achieve sustained change and reduce the risk of children coming into care.